Beamer64/BuddieBot/README.md

 # [bwmarrin/discordgo](https://github.com/bwmarrin/discordgo)

-We utilize the convenience of bwmarrin's discordgo Golang package in a majority of the DiscordBot's code.
+We utilize the convenience of bwmarrin's discordgo Golang package in a majority of the BuddieBot's code.

 > DiscordGo is a Go package that provides low level bindings to the Discord chat client API.
 DiscordGo has nearly complete support for all of the Discord API endpoints, websocket interface, and voice interface.